apache/royale-docs/component-sets/jewel/jewel-group.md

 ## Overview

 The Jewel Group class provides a light-weight container for visual elements.
 By default the Group does not have a layout, allowing its children to be sized and positioned allowing its children to be sized and positioned using absolute positioning.
+You can swap the layout for any other one available making children arrange in different ways (i.e: horizontal, vertical,...)

+The Jewel Group class provides a light-weight container for visual elements.
+By default Group have a Basiclayout, allowing its children to be positioned using absolute values (Notice Basic version doesn't provide any layout at all).
+Group doesn't clip content so elements inside the group aren't hidden far beyond group boundaries.
 Group doesn't have any chrome or visuals just position inner childs.

-You can swap the layout for any other one available making children arrange in different ways (i.e: horizontal, vertical,...)
+Also, no scrolling support is built in Group.
+For scrolling and clipping you can use Jewel Container

 ## Example of use